AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 1. **Limitations in capturing API/JSON calls**

    * RUM data service focuses on the client-side experience and doesn't capture the backend API or JSON calls made from a non-AEM headless app at this time.
-The exclusion of these calls from Real User Monitoring service data will create variances from the content requests measured by CDN Analytics.
+The exclusion of these calls from Real Use Monitoring service data will create variances from the content requests measured by CDN Analytics.

 ### FAQ {#faq}